ArtemRomanenko/inpost-tech-task/README.md

 # Run ALL tests in Docker
 ENV=test TAGS='@UI or @API' docker compose -f docker-compose.ui.yml up --build

+Note: After running tests using Docker, the HTML Allure report will be generated in the allure-report folder.
+Open index.html in your browser to view the report.
+After API test execution, JSON files will be generated and stored in the lockers folder.

 ```

 ### Project Structure